Pregnant? You Should be Concerned about Food Safety

 Smoked Seafood

-- Do not eat refrigerated smoked seafood, unless it is contained in a cooked dish, such as a casserole, or unless it is a canned or shelf-stable product.
+- Do not eat smoked seafood, unless it is contained in a cooked dish, or unless it is a canned or shelf-stable product, or it is heated to steaming.

-- Refrigerated smoked seafood, such as salmon, trout, whitefish, cod, tuna, and mackerel, is most often labeled as “nova-style,” “lox,” “kippered,” “smoked,” or “jerky.”
-These fish are typically found in the refrigerator section or sold at seafood and deli counters of grocery stores and delicatessens and should be avoided, unless heated to steaming.
+- Refrigerated smoked seafood, such as salmon, trout, white fish, cod, tuna, and mackerel, is most often labeled as “nova-style,” “lox,” “kippered,” “smoked,” or “jerky.”
+These fish are often found in the refrigerator section or sold at seafood and deli counters of grocery stores and delis and should be avoided, unless heated to steaming.

 - Canned and shelf-stable packets of tuna, salmon, and other fish products are safe to eat.